nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Explanation on how Participation points is represented in TAA

-* Participation points in TAA is only limited to 0 to 700 (inclusive of both 0 and 700)
+* Participation points is represented by a value from `0` to `700` (inclusive of both `0` and `700`) <br>
-* Participation points of weeks when attendance is not marked is represented as `-1`
+Except for the special situation where the attendance is not marked, then the participation points will be `-1`
-* Display of participation points in TAA is the average points, which is calculated using `Total participation points` / `Number of weeks present`
+* Display of participation points in Class List portion of the TAA GUI is the average points, which is calculated using `Total participation points` / `Number of weeks present` <br>
-  `Total participation points` is the sum of all participation points for weeks when the student is present `Number of weeks present` refers to the number of week present from week 1 to week 12
+  `Total participation points` is the sum of all participation points for weeks when the student is present <br>
+  `Number of weeks present` refers to the number of week present from week 1 to week 12